Diary of a Mad Band

 Diary of a Mad Band is the second studio album from American R&B group Jodeci, released December 21, 1993, on Uptown Records and distributed through MCA Records.
-The album also featured the first-ever album appearances from Timbaland, Missy Elliott (credited as Misdemeanor) and Sista, two years before the latter group became known in the music industry.
+The album also featured the first-ever album appearances from Timbaland & Magoo, S.B.I, Missy Elliott (credited as Misdemeanor) and Sista, two years before the latter group became known in the music industry.
 New Jersey rapper Redman also makes a guest appearance on the album.
 It was Jodeci's second album to reach number one on the R&B album chart, where it stayed for two weeks.
 It spawned the number 1 R&B hit "Cry for You"; the number 2 R&B hit "Feenin'", and the Top 15 R&B hit "What About Us".
 Despite not being released as a single, the album's opening track, "My Heart Belongs To U", was also an urban radio hit with it peaking at #55 & charting for 20 weeks on the Billboard R&B/Hip-Hop Airplay chart.
 To date, the album has sold over four million copies in the United States and six million worldwide.